The state of Maine.

 That should be a yearly trek to add to your happy dance card.
 Katahdin and her other mountain climb cohorts are the northern end of the Appalachian Trail.

 Get lost in that feeling in Maine.
-That no matter how hard you try, gets lost in the concete jungle urban areas of noise, crime, traffic and the high cost of living.
+That no matter how hard you try, gets lost in the concrete jungle urban areas of noise, crime, traffic and the high cost of living.

 Paddle the Allagash Wilderness Waterway, 100 miles of boating adventure.